 How To Get To Pyrgos

-Pyrgos is located around eight kilometers to the south of Fira and six kilometers from Santorini’s international airport.
+Pyrgos is around eight kilometers south of Fira and six kilometers from Santorini’s international airport.

-If you’re not keen on this, you can also take a taxi or hire car for a higher price.
+If you’re not keen on this, you can also take a taxi or hire a car.

 Most histories of Pyrgos trace back to the early 16th Century when Santorini’s Venetian rulers began constructing a castle at this strategic highpoint.